buzzqw/TUS/OBSS/markdown-separati/en/22-cosmology.md

 ### Shayalia

 Patron of the Arcane of Darkness.
 Shayalia is the dark soul of perdition, betrayal, the most sordid and sinful lust.
 She adores brothels.
 She likes the acrid smell of sweat, skin shiny with oils and perfumes.
-The passions, the vengeances that are consumed there, the physical and moral destruction that is perpetrated in those places is her life.
+The passions, the vengeances that are consumed there, the physical and moral destruction that is perpetrated in those places are her life.

 > Who plants a garden plants happiness (Chinese proverb)